Hierarchical Kendall copulas: Properties and inference: Inference for hierarchical Kendall copulas

-This result can then be used to provide another sampling algorithm for $\boldsymbol{U}|C(\boldsymbol{U})\equiv z$, which can be shown to be equivalent to Algorithm \ref{alg:archcondinv}, when using explicit expressions for the sample $(s_1,...,s_d)$ from $\boldsymbol{S}$ in terms of uniform random variables (see \citeN[Lemma 3.1.8]{Hering2011}).
+Equation \eqref{eq:projectedarch} for the projected distribution of an Archimedean copula is particularly appealing, since it does not depend on the radial variable and its distribution, which may not be available in closed form.
+This result can then be used to provide another sampling algorithm for $\boldsymbol{U}|C(\boldsymbol{U})=z$, which can be shown to be equivalent to Algorithm \ref{alg:archcondinv}, when using explicit expressions for the observations $(s_1,...,s_d)^\prime$ from $\boldsymbol{S}$ in terms of uniform random variables (see \citeN[Lemma 3.1.8]{Hering2011}).

 \begin{Algorithm}[Projected distribution sampling for Archimedean copulas] Let $C$ be an Archimedean copula with generator $\varphi$ and $z\in(0,1)$.

 \begin{enumerate}